How & Where to Use Mirrors

-Decorating with mirrors is one of the best ways to add depth, interest and light to your space.
-Mirrors should be one of the fundamental tools in your decorating toolbox!
+Decorating with mirrors is one of the best ways to add depth, interest and light to your space and should be considered KEY PIECES in your decorating toolbox!

 I’m not a feng shui expert, but apparently, if you have a mirror reflecting your front door, any good energy coming into your home will be bounced right back out!
-This entryway had very low energy due to the lack of natural light, adding a mirror increased the energy of the space and gave the homeowner a chance to check her makeup on the way out the door!
+This entryway has very low energy due to the lack of natural light.
+Adding a mirror increases the energy of the space and gives the homeowner a chance to check her makeup on the way out the door!

 Keep it Proportional